foreverfl/vscode/docs/cpp/cpp-ide.md

 ### Go to definition

 Use the **Go to Definition** feature to quickly navigate to where a symbol is defined in your source code.
-Select a symbol in your source code and then press `kb(editor.action.revealDefinition)`, or right-click and choose **Go to Definition** from the context menu.
+Select a symbol in your source code and then press `F12`, or right-click and choose **Go to Definition** from the context menu.
 When there's only one definition of the symbol, you are navigated directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section.

 If no definitions can be found for the symbol you selected, the C/C++ extension automatically searches for a declaration of the symbol.